 PrXyc.N(n4k77#L!eVdAfp9 = 9.88 billion trillion centuries

-So, both passwords above are great, but you will remember the first: Dog with zero for the "o" followed by 21 dashes.
+So, both passwords above are great, but you will remember the first: Cat substituting 4 for the "a" followed by 21 dashes.

 Use a full character depth (upper, lower, number, symbol) to create a word or sentence you'll remember - then make it long - pad it with symbols or some pattern unique to you.